phalcon/documentation/docs/assets.md

 let the component auto version this asset or not

 Each asset has a unique key assigned to it.
-The key is computed using `sha256` and it is calculated as:
+The key is computed using `sha256`, calculated as:

 ```php
 $this->getType() . ":" . $this->getPath()